Defending the Alamo

 With his legend firmly fixed in the public imagination a career in politics now beckoned.

 Jim Bowie, the legendary knife-fighter, was born in Kentucky in 1796, the ninth of ten children.
-Unlike Crockett, Jim Bowie's upbringing was fairly comfortable and conventional.
+Unlike Crockett, Jim Bowie's upbringing was both comfortable and conventional.

 His father was a prosperous farmer and slave-owner who ensued that his children were provided with a good education.